vippsas/vipps-solutions/in-store/README.md

 ### Step 1: Identify the customer

-The flow begins with the customer presenting their QR code to the merchant.
+The flow begins with the customer presenting their Vipps MobilePay QR code to the merchant.
 This can happen in two ways:

 * Customer-facing scanner - The store will have a permanent customer-facing scanner and customers can scan their QR code at any time.
 * Cashier scanner - The QR code is scanned by the cashier using a wired scanner.
 This could happen while the cashier is scanning wares or immediately before the payment.